come-maiz/tangamandapio/posts/quality-checklist-before-audit.md

 you can start building the bank-killer app one line at a time.
 And each of those lines *must* be clean and readable.

-I'm not a breathtaking programmer, I just was lucky to have read Uncle Bob Martin's book
+I'm not a breathtaking programmer, I just was lucky to find Uncle Bob Martin's book
 [Clean Code](https://www.goodreads.com/book/show/3735293-clean-code) at
 the right moment, and to have read a never-ending stream of very very ugly code.

 [<img src="https://upload.wikimedia.org/wikipedia/commons/thumb/e/ee/Robert_Cecil_Martin.png/800px-Robert_Cecil_Martin.png" alt="Robert C. Martin" height="250"/>](https://en.wikipedia.org/wiki/Robert_C._Martin#/media/File:Robert_Cecil_Martin.png)

-Once all core maintainers reach common grounds on this topic, a consistent code style should be enforced by running a [linter](https://en.wikipedia.org/wiki/Lint_(software)) on every new line of code that's added.
+Once all core maintainers reach common grounds on this topic, you should enforce a consistent code style by running a [linter](https://en.wikipedia.org/wiki/Lint_(software)) on every new line of code that's added.
 The particular rules are not as important as strictly following them; but if you can